Eigensystems¶ ↑

 Computes the eigenvalues of the real generalized symmetric-definite matrix pair

-, using the method outlined above.
+A, B, and returns them as aGSL::Vector, using the method outlined above.
 On output, B contains its Cholesky decomposition.

 -